-4. Samples of Work: Cost Report Audits
+3. Experience: Cost Report Audits

-PHBV Partners, formerly Clifton Gunderson, has a long and successful history performing cost report audits, examinations and reviews of all types of providers.
+PHBV has a long and successful history performing cost report audits, examinations and reviews of all types of providers.
 Below is a summary of some of our successes:

 Virginia Department of Medical Assistance Services

 For DMAS, we currently perform desk audits, cost settlements, and field audits for all providers and provider types with cost reporting responsibility.
 We also perform rate setting services for these providers.
 Provider types included in the scope of our work are nursing facilities, ICFs/MR, federally qualified health centers (FQHC), rural health clinics (RHC) and hospitals.
 We also perform all of the Patient Fund Account audits, provide support during provider appeals, and provide consultation on developments in the Medicaid program.